 Few domestic newspapers carry much foreign news, and the majority of international coverage does not extend beyond Latin America.
 Most papers are lurid scandal sheets, brimming with violent crime depicted in full colour.
 Each state has its own press, however, and they do vary: while most are little more than government mouthpieces, others are surprisingly independent.

-If you read Spanish, Reforma has a good reputation for independence and political objectivity, while the more left-wing La Jornada is quite daringly critical of government and organized crime, and its journalists regularly face death threats as a result.
+If you read Spanish, you could try Reforma, which has a good reputation for independence and political objectivity, while the more left-wing La Jornada is quite daringly critical of government and organized crime, and its journalists regularly face death threats as a result.
 The press has gradually been asserting its independence since the mid-1990s, tackling such subjects as human rights, corruption and drug trafficking, though journalists still face danger if they speak out, not only from shady government groups but also from drug traffickers.
 Reporting on links between the two is particularly dangerous.
-Over 84 journalists have been killed in Mexico since 2000; press freedom campaign group Reporters Without Borders rates it the most dangerous country for journalists on the American continent, and equal with Iraq as the second most dangerous in the world after Pakistan.
+At least 26 journalists have been killed in Mexico since 2009, according to press freedom NGO Reporters Without Borders, who rate it as one of the most dangerous countries in the world for journalists.